Xophmeister/words-of-the-day/README.md

 invoked earlier by Jamal began to wear off; we were in their world now and, while he had my back, there wasn't much he could do but nod thoughtfully.
 I had made my bed and it was time to grin and bear it.
-My mind sought an out, but I didn't know *the book* and only that contained the answers.
+My mind -- when it wasn't mixing metaphors -- sought an out, but I didn't know *the book* and only that contained the answers.
 The [sirenic](https://www.dictionary.com/e/word-of-the-day/sirenic-2019-02-01/) din of the fire alarm, maybe?
 That would only delay, even with genuine fire.
 What event, what circumstance could bring this to an end?